PaymasterMax/devcodes/README.md

 # devcodes
-simple website for developers, Q | A site. interaction among devs.
-Probelem solving.
+A simple website for developers, Q/ A site, interaction among devs, probelem solving.